Allen Yarnell Center for Student Success

 Student Success Advisor

 Chip is thrilled to be at MSU and back in Higher Education after 20 years in the tech sector.
-He believes earning your college degree is a long-term investment in yourself — and that the more you put into your college experience, the more you’ll get out of it.
+He believes earning your college degree is a long-term investment in yourself — and that the more you put into your college experience, the more you’ll get out it.
 The entire campus is your classroom, offering the opportunity to learn more about how you like to work, play, and socialize while you gain the skills and knowledge you need to propel yourself into the future.
 Every member of the faculty and staff at MSU wants to set you up for success.
 Come see us at AYCSS to take advantage of what we have to offer.

 When not in the office, Chip can be found hanging out with his wife and daughter, singing with the Bozeman Symphony Choir, or banking as many turns as possible at Bridger Bowl.
 He also cherishes his visits to Minnesota, where his son is attending college.